Frisbee golf in the Queenstown Gardens is a popular pass time.

 The game has been played in the Queenstown Gardens since the early 1980's.
 In 1996 this became the first permanently marked course in New Zealand.

-Please respect other people using the gardens and avoid damage to trees and gardens.
+Please respect other people using the gardens and avoid throwing frisbees at trees and damaging gardens.

 Never throw if there is a chance someone may get hit.
 Either wait for people to move, guard them, choose an alternative target or play that hole later.
 If there is even a small chance your frisbee might hit someone, call out a warning and attract their attention.